Santorini Weather July Averages, Greece

 Across the month, Santorini is subject to an average of 7.1mm of rainfall which falls on an average of one rainy day.
 With such a tiny amount of precipitation only making an appearance on one day of the month, you probably won't experience even a drop of the wet stuff during your holiday.

 Throughout the month, Santorini enjoys an average of 14 hours of sunshine every day that's one hour more each day than in June.
-With so many hours of sunshine to take advantage of each day, you'll have loads of opportunities to get to know the island and work on your tan by the pool or at the beach.
+With so many hours of sunshine to take advantage of each day, you'll have loads of opportunities to get to know the island and work on your tan.

-If you do plan to hit the beach during your holiday in Santorini, you'll be pleased to hear that the average sea water temperature for the beaches around the island during this month is 24°C that's significantly warmer than the previous month.
-With waters this warm, you'll be able to enjoy as much swimming, scuba diving, snorkelling and water sport activities as you wish.
-Scuba Diving is also great in parts of Africa, like Marsa Alam in Egypt
+If you do plan to hit the beach during your holiday in Santorini, you'll be pleased to hear that the average seawater temperature for the beaches around the island during this month is a pleasantly warm 24°C.

 Santorini Hotels in July